GeorgeA93/dotfiles/README.md

 If you need private stuff.
 Stick it in `~/.private-env` and it will be sourced for you.

+`sandbox-create` will create a docker container environment for sandbox/development use.
-`sandbox` will connect you to a ubuntu shell where you can do things in an isolation.
+`sandbox` will connect you to said container